miraheze/mw-config/.github/CONTRIBUTING.md

-# Contributing to Miraheze MediaWiki Configurations
+# Contributing to the Miraheze MediaWiki configuration

-Welcome, and thank you for participating in the operations of Miraheze!
+So, you want to contribute to our MediaWiki configuration?
+That's nice, welcome!
+In this small documentation thing we'll cover the most important stuff to prevent the site from breaking, and general guidelines.

-Below is an example snippets from the LocalSettings, and we'll cover important stuff to keep site running (and puppet not breaking itself).
+Below is an example snippet from our LocalSettings.php:

 ```php
     'wmgUseJosa' => array(